Acebond/acebond.github.io/posts/2020-10-16-edgegdi-dll-for-persistence-and-lateral-movement.markdown

+---
-# EdgeGdi.dll for Persistence and Lateral Movement
+title: EdgeGdi.dll for Persistence and Lateral Movement
+---

 I recently read [https://www.chadduffey.com/windows/release_notes/2020/10/10/edgegdi.html](https://www.chadduffey.com/windows/release_notes/2020/10/10/edgegdi.html) which describes how EdgeGdi.dll can be used for persistence, although with the caveat that “Windows wont tolerate the implementation as described here [linked blog post] over a reboot, it’ll blue screen”.